heydyvex/agi/README.md

 #### epistemology(poperian and others...), philosophy of science, knowledge discovery and problem solving
 - [Applying Deutsch's concept of good explanations to artificial intelligence and neuroscience -- an initial exploration ](https://arxiv.org/abs/2012.09318)
-- The Logic of Scientific Discovery
+- The Logic of Scientific Discovery by Karl Popper.
+- Conjectures and Refutations by Karl Popper.
 <br/>

 #### Information: Philosophy, Shannon's information, etc